samuelnihbos/samuelnihbos/README.md

 **Notes:**
-All activity have been moved to <a href="https://gitlab.com/samuelnihbos" target="_blank"my gitlab</a>
+All activity have been moved to [https://gitlab.com/samuelnihbos](my gitlab)